* This is the Professional Version. *

 Subungual hematoma occurs when blood becomes trapped between the nail plate and nail bed, usually as a result of trauma.
 Subungual hematoma causes significant and throbbing pain, bluish black discoloration, and, unless small, eventual separation of and temporary loss of the nail plate.
 When the cause is a crush injury, underlying fracture and nail bed damage are common.
 Nail bed damage may result in permanent nail deformity.

-If the injury is acute, nail trephination (eg, creating a hole in the nail plate using a cautery device, 18-gauge needle, or red-hot paperclip) can help relieve pain by draining accumulated blood.
+If the injury is acute, nail trephination (eg, creating a hole in the nail plate using a cautery device, 18-gauge needle, or red-hot paperclip) can help relieve pain by draining accumulated blood; after 24 h, blood is coagulated, thus trephination offers no benefit.
 It is not clear whether removing the nail and repairing any nail bed damage reduces risk of permanent nail deformity.

 Benign and malignant tumors can affect the nail unit, causing deformity.
-These tumors include benign myxoid cysts, pyogenic granulomas, glomus tumors, Bowen disease, squamous cell carcinoma, and malignant melanoma.
+These tumors include benign myxoid cysts, pyogenic granulomas, and glomus tumors.
+Malignant tumors include Bowen disease, squamous cell carcinoma, and malignant melanoma.
 When cancer is suspected, expeditious biopsy followed by referral to a surgeon is strongly advised.

 * This is the Professional Version. *